farhanamk001/Ecommerce-Sales-Dashboard/README.md

 ## Problem Statement
-A US-based Ecommerce Sales Company wants to build a Sales Dashboard to monitor YTD Sales performance and generate insights for the following business scenarios:
+- A US-based Ecommerce Sales Company wants to build a Sales Dashboard to monitor YTD Sales performance and generate insights for the following business scenarios:
--KPI-level performance tracking
+- KPI-level performance tracking
--Year-on-Year growth analysis
+- Year-on-Year growth analysis
--Regional and state-wise sales performance -Product-level sales analysis
+- Regional and state-wise sales performance
+- Product-level sales analysis
--Shipping and customer category insights
+- Shipping and customer category insights

 ## Tools & Technologies Used